AxdeKlerk/BotB-25/README.md

 The following tools and technologies were used:

-- [HTML](https://en.wikipedia.org/wiki/HTML) used to build main site content
+- [HTML](https://en.wikipedia.org/wiki/HTML) - used to build main site content
-- [CSS](https://en.wikipedia.org/wiki/CSS) for main content styling
+- [CSS](https://en.wikipedia.org/wiki/CSS) - used for main content styling
-- [JavaScript](https://simple.wikipedia.org/wiki/JavaScript) for all interactivity within the website
+- [JavaScript](https://simple.wikipedia.org/wiki/JavaScript) - used for all interactivity within the website
 - *Google* - my starting point for understanding and searching for answers to my questions before other programmes were used
 - *Google Fonts* - for typology
 - *Coolors.co* - for the colour picker